-WHY I LOVE THE REGENCYkelly_pic2
+WHY I LOVE THE REGENCY

 I write sensual, Regency-set historical romances—and I’m not the only one!
 Take a look at any bestseller list and you’ll see lots of Regency authors like Mary Balogh, Eloisa James, and Stephanie Laurens topping the list.
 The competition is fierce, and there are so many terrifyingly good historical authors out there, you have to wonder why anyone would be fool enough to attempt to break into their ranks.
 Fortunately for me, readers love the Regency period, and are loyal and voracious consumers of romances set in this fascinating period.

 So what is it, exactly, that we love about the Regency?
 There are some obvious answers, of course.
 The glamour, for one.
 Aristocrats of the time loved to party, and party large.
 The clothes were elegant, the soirees elaborate, and the conversation devastatingly witty.
-And when the wealthy weren’t racing from one ball to the next in the city, they were hosting large kelly_marquessgatherings at their country estates, where they hunted, feasted, gambled, made love, and generally had a great time until the wee hours of the morn.
+And when the wealthy weren’t racing from one ball to the next in the city, they were hosting large gatherings at their country estates, where they hunted, feasted, gambled, made love, and generally had a great time until the wee hours of the morn.
 These settings are like gold to the writer, providing all kinds of opportunities for color, drama, and comedy amidst the social whirl of the ton.

 The Regency was also populated with fascinating characters like The Prince Regent, Beau Brummell, Harriett Wilson, Byron and Caro Lamb, Lady Jersey and the other aristocratic hostesses who dictated the social rules governing high society.
 These figures often people the novels of Regency romance, and provide fascinating authenticity to the period we love so much.